Nineteen now arrested over disorder with house targeted in arson

 The Sun leads on changes to the format of the National Lottery, asking "Who Wants To Be A Billionaire?"
 UK players will be competing with their US counterparts for the Powerball jackpot, the paper says, with the winning odds at one in 292 million.

-The Women and Equalities minister, Bridget Phillipson, has, according to the Times, told the equality regulator it must "tone down" its guidance on single-sex spaces, before it can be presented to Parliament.
+The Women and Equalities minister, Bridget Phillipson, has, according to , told the equality regulator it must "tone down" its guidance on single-sex spaces, before it can be presented to Parliament.
 A source tells the paper it was felt the approach had been to exclude transgender people, instead of finding ways of being inclusive under the law.
 Other sources, close to Phillipson, dispute the claim and say they requested "clarity" and for the code to be accessible and robust.

 Sign up for our morning newsletter and get BBC News in your inbox.